Create a Yates account today!

 Is your lawn a little bumpy and uneven?
 Maybe the kids bowled too many overs on the backyard pitch, or your dog has created a track?
 Don’t worry, you can mow the grass down low, then top dress the area with 80/20 (80% sand, 20% loam) to bring the low spots up to the level you want.
 It's best to spread only 1-2cm in depth at a time to level out the area, and then water well.

 It's difficult for air, water and nutrients to penetrate into hard compacted soil.
-This makes it difficult for grass to grow and flourish, so it’s a good idea to amend and improve areas of compacted soil., by aerating it.
-Aeration is one of the keys to having a beautiful lawn.
-Aerating removes small plugs of soil, helping to open up the soil and improve water, air and nutrient penetration down into the root zone.
+This is a real obstacle that prevents your grass from flourishing, so it’s a good idea to amend and improve areas of compacted lawn soil.
+Aeration is the solution: it's one of the keys to having a beautiful lawn.
+You can aerate with a garden fork, or opt for 'coring'.
+Coring removes small plugs of soil, helping to open up the soil and improve water, air and nutrient penetration down into the root zone.

 Mow the area down low and water the day before to soften the soil.
 Aim to create 5cm-7.5cm deep cores in the compacted soil, approximately 2.5cm apart, then spread 80/20 topdressing (80% sand, 20% loam) at 1m3 per 10m2 over the area.
 Rake it in when it's dry.
 Your lawn will thank you for it.